opentaps/opentaps_seas/docs/install.rst

 The dashboards are based on the template JSON file in ``data/dashboard/point-dashboard.json``.

+There is also a template for summary dashboards for AHU's in ``data/dashboard/ahu-dashboard.json`` (see the user docs for more information about this dashboard.)

 To delete the dashboards, use the script ``scripts/remove_dashboards.py``::

  $ python manage.py runscript remove_dashboards all

-This will delete all the dashboards we have created for you, based on the dashboard_uid of your data points stored in PostgreSQL.
+This will delete all the dashboards we have created for you, based on the dashboard_uid of your data points and entities stored in PostgreSQL.

 Testing It
 ^^^^^^^^^^